Flyers trade for another second-rounder, grab big, righty-shot D-man

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

 For the QMJHL's Rimouski Oceanic, Gill had 46 points (12 goals, 34 assists) and a plus-8 rating in 65 games this season.
-He then added five assists over five playoff games.
+The 186-pound righty shot then added five assists over five playoff games.

 Similar to the Flyers' first-round pick Jett Luchanko, Gill doesn't turn 18 years old until August.